Clinical Program Manager, FIT, Full-Time

-Are you a BBS licensed or registered intern who is looking for more than just a paycheck?
+Are you a BBS licensed individual who is looking for more than just a paycheck?

-Are you passionate about bettering the lives of children?
+Are you creative, enthusiastic, and passionate about bettering the lives of children?

 If so, then consider becoming a part of our NEW TEAM in our expanding Mental Health Program!